Pandaura/PTS-Team/README.md

 **Why do I need to change remote paths?**

-PTS will create one download folder for completed downloads using any NZB client `/mnt/downloads/nzb` and one download folder for completed downloads using any torrent client `/mnt/downloads/torrent`.
+Pandaura will create one download folder for completed downloads using any NZB client `/mnt/downloads/nzb` and one download folder for completed downloads using any torrent client `/mnt/downloads/torrent`.
 Both folder names are different to those used in previous versions of PTS.
 This remote paths need to be changed in your configuration settings (nzbget/radarr/sonarr etc) which you can do in either in terminal or webUI.

-**NOTE**  PTS fork does **not** install PGUI by default.
+**NOTE**  PTS does **not** install PGUI by default.

 # 2. Project Statement

-PTS  is a **fork** of PG / Plexguide, an all-in-one media solution that deploys a Media Server through the use of either your local HDD or Google Drive; serving as unlimited back-end storage.
-PTS utilizes Ansible and Docker to streamline your Media Server while deploying multiple tools for your server operations.
+Pandaura  is a **fork** of PTS/MHA, an all-in-one media solution that deploys a Media Server through the use of either your local HDD or Google Drive; serving as unlimited back-end storage.

 # 3. Functional Use